Snoghøj

 Snoghøj is a district of Fredericia, Denmark, between Erritsø and Middelfart that developed because of the Højskole (folk high school) that was built there.
 The district has a population of nearly 3,000 people, and an average of 16 snow days and 97 rain days per year.
 The average temperature is 2 degrees Celsius in the winter, and 14 degrees Celsius in the summer.

 From Snoghøj, the 1,178-metre long Little Belt Bridge connects Jutland with Funen over the Little Belt strait.

+History

+In January 1644, Snoghøj was besieged and captured by Swedish forces during the Torstenson War.